-Channing Dungey is the vice president of original series at Netflix.
-In her role, Dungey partners with vice president of original series Cindy Holland in setting strategic direction.
-She also oversees a large portion of Netflix's slate, which includes projects that come from the company's overall deals with prolific, high-profile producers.
+Channing Dungey is chairman of Warner Bros.
+Television Group.
+She was previously vice president of original series at Netflix.
+In her role there, Dungey partnered with vice president of original series Cindy Holland in setting strategic direction.
+She also oversaw a large portion of Netflix's slate, which included projects that came from the company's overall deals with prolific, high-profile producers.

 Prior to joining Netflix, Dungey served as the president of ABC Entertainment.
 In this role she had oversight of all development, programming, marketing and scheduling operations for ABC primetime and late-night.
 During her tenure at ABC, Dungey created a collaborative environment that supported visionary storytelling and became a hub for talented and provocative producers to realize their vision.
 With this in mind, she shepherded a wide variety of successful programming such as The Good Doctor, Roseanne and The Connors, as well as the return of American Idol.
 Additionally, she helped reinvigorate long-running series such as Grey's Anatomy, on which she worked from its first season and which has broken television records as the longest-running primetime medical drama.